SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 #### Image Augmentation Overview
 Image Augmentation means altering the training set images in random ways, so that the network will see each image, or feature within it, in a slightly different way each time it is passed through.
 Because the images are augmented slightly at each pass, the network can no longer memorize them.
 The aim is to increase the model's ability to generalize.

-Image augmentation in CNN works like an image editor application: we can zoom, rotate, sheer, crop, alter the brightness, etc. But instead of doing this manually and adding nuanced versions of each image to our dataset, we simply set the parameters and let Keras randomly alter the images before they're passed through the training set.
+Image augmentation in CNN works like an image editor application: we can zoom, rotate, shear, crop, alter the brightness, etc. But instead of doing this manually and adding nuanced versions of each image to our dataset, we simply set the parameters and let Keras randomly alter the images before they're passed through the training set.

 <br>